centaurussa/SofiaTheAI/README.md

 Voice output: A regular search in Google...

-`Voice input: Search for Comfortably numb by Pink Floyd in YouTube`
+`Voice input: Find Comfortably numb by Pink Floyd in/on YouTube`

 Voice output: Opens the first result YouTube provides...

-`Voice input: Change my name to <A_NAME>`

-Voice output: Changes the name if previously set...

-`Voice input: Open chrome / open Google Chrome`
+`Voice input: Open the web browser / Open the web browser`

 Voice output: Opens Google Chrome (*No Sh\*t, ha?*)...